ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 DbC definitely helps, but it has limitations:

-1. A programmer can forget to use `requires`, or simply choose to perform argument checks by hand if DbC doesn't make sense to them.
+1. A programmer can forget to use `requires`, or choose to perform argument checks by hand if DbC doesn't make sense to them.
 2. Validations are spread throughout your system.
    Using `Condition` centralizes the logic, but making changes still risks missing updates on functions.